-Student parking is available in the parking lot located on the southeast side of the school next to the park adjacent to Zelda Avenue.
-Students are not to park in the north parking lots in the front and immediately next to the school as there is limited space for staff and visitors.
+Students can park in any unmarked parking space in the front of the school, on the east side of the school.or on the street.
 Students who drive a vehicle to school will be required to provide the school with a copy of their drivers license, Make/Model and License plate number of the vehicle, and proof of insurance.
 STUDENTS MUST HAVE A VALID DRIVER'S LICENSE IN ORDER TO LEGALLY DRIVE IN THE STATE OF CALIFORNIA.